Roasted Jalapeno and Onion Dressing Recipe

 Roasted Jalapeno and Onion Dressing Recipe is a new way to jazz up your leafy greens or your favorite roasted or grilled vegetables.

 Peppers and onions are a natural pair and their flavors can be a bit bold at times.
 Perhaps too bold for say, a salad dressing.
-By cooking each in their own way you are reigning in their boldness while creating new layers of flavor.
+By cooking each in their own way, you soften those big and sometimes brash flavors and create something akin to their original bite, only better.

-Onions have a bite, but when you caramelize them, you encourage their natural sugars to come forward.
-The result is a gorgeously soft consistency which a gentle onion flavor.
+Onions have a bite when they are raw, but they are full of natural sugars.
+When you cook them low and slow, you are lessening that bit and encouraging those sugars to come forward.
+The result is a gorgeously soft consistency with a sweet and gentle onion flavor.

-Roasted Jalapeno and Onion Dressing takes a little longer to prepare than most dressings you are used to, but the extra time is well worth it.
-It is so addictive that it will quickly become a family favorite.
+Roasted Jalapeno and Onion Dressing might take a little longer to prepare than most dressings you are used to, but the extra time is well worth it.
+It is so addictive that it will quickly become a family favorite and it will keep in your fridge for a week!

 Drizzle this dressing on your favorite roasted or grilled vegetables, use it as a marinade for chicken or seafood, or toss it in my Brussels Sprout Salad.